 What will I study?

-In the first year you will complete and sit your regular Maths A Level, whilst studying Further Pure 1 alongside it.
-Here you will see be exposed to new areas of maths such as Complex Numbers, Matrices, and Simple Loci Problems.
-In your second year, you will complete your Further Maths A Level, comprised of FP1, FP2, FP3, and either FP4, Further Stats, or Further Mechanics.
-Your choice of fourth module will depend on what you wish to study at university for example.
-You will need to be resilient, and enjoy getting stuck and overcoming problems.
-Many classes make their own Facebook group so they can post problems to each other and help each other along.
-There are Teacher-led Subject Extensions daily, Drop ins with the Doubles (A2 students help all who appear), a vast array of teacher websites and video networks covering all content for support.

-Is this course right for me?

-What will I study?

 In the first year you will complete and sit your regular Maths A Level.
 In your second year, you will complete your Further Maths A Level, comprised of 50% Pure Maths and a further 50% determined by options chosen at the end of the first year.
 You will need to be resilient, and enjoy getting stuck and overcoming problems.
 Many classes make their own social network groups so they can post problems to each other and help each other along.
 There are Teacher-led Subject Extensions daily, Drop ins with the Doubles (A2 students), a vast array of teacher websites and video networks covering all content for support.

 Is this course right for me?